How To Clean A Burr Grinder (Like A Pro)

 Just remember: a clean grinder makes your coffee taste better and gives your grinder a longer life.

-And if you are going to move out of your comfort zone and make some creative, kick-ass coffee drinks - like these - you want a clean machine!
+And if you are going to move out of your comfort zone and make some creative, kick-ass coffee drinks - you want a clean machine!

 Please let us know what you think about this piece – and if it will help to make cleaning your grinder easier.